 - As with other constitutional conventions, every Australian — whether in the ADF or not — is bound by the non-partsanship convention concerning our defence force.

-Due to the extent the non-partisanship convention has not been observed in the 2016 federal election, and the extent that some tried to excuse such breaches, the wearing of ADF uniform in any electoral advertising will now have to be regulated by the Electoral Act.
+Due to the extent the non-partisanship convention has not been observed in the 2016 and 2019 federal elections, and the extent that some have tried to excuse such breaches, the wearing of ADF uniform in any electoral advertising should now be regulated by the Commonwealth Electoral Act.